Wecasa Terms and Conditions

 To the extent permitted by law, Wecasa is not liable to Partners for the following:

-1. any theft or loss of property in connection with the Wecasa Services.
+1. Any theft or loss of property in connection with the Wecasa Services.

-4. any loss which is the result of an error by the Partner, circumstances outside of Wecasa’s control (even if we have taken reasonable care, such as disruptions in third party telecommunication networks) or due to the inherent limitations of the operation of an online service.
+4. Any loss which is the result of an error by the Partner, circumstances outside of Wecasa’s control (even if we have taken reasonable care, such as disruptions in third-party telecommunication networks), or due to the inherent limitations of the operation of an online service.

-5. any loss of profit, loss or inaccuracy of data (not including personal data), loss of business, business interruption, or loss of business opportunity of the Partner; or
+5. Any loss of profit, loss or inaccuracy of data (not including personal data), loss of business, business interruption, or loss of business opportunity of the Partner; or

-6. any other loss, damage, costs or liability incurred by the Partner in connection with the Wecasa Services, save to the extent that this is due to a failure of Wecasa to perform its obligations in delivering the Wecasa Services with reasonable skill and care to the standard of a professional provider of similar digital intermediary services.
+6. any other loss, damage, costs, or liability incurred by the Partner in connection with the Wecasa Services, save to the extent that this is due to a failure of Wecasa to perform its obligations in delivering the Wecasa Services with reasonable skill and care to the standard of a professional provider of similar digital intermediary services.

-In the event where Wecasa is held and proven liable to Partners, its liability is limited to an amount equal to the total cost of the At-home Service in aggregate.
+If Wecasa is held and proven liable to Partners, its liability is limited to an amount equal to the total cost of the At-home Service in aggregate.

 Nothing in these T&Cs limits or excludes Wecasa’s liability to a Partner for personal injury or death caused directly by Wecasa’s negligence.